seedstack/website/content/docs/getting-started/distribution/index.md

 {{% callout info %}}
-Each organization can create its own tailored distribution(s) which can include cherry-picked SeedStack components along with the organizations private components and extensions to the stack.
+Each organization can create its own tailored distribution(s) which can include cherry-picked SeedStack components along with the organization private components and extensions to the stack.
 We provide a reference Open-Source distribution that can be used as-is or as a base for customization.

-This page is only about the reference distribution, for more information about creating your own distribution, please check [this page](create-your-own).
+This page is only about the reference distribution.
+For more information about creating your own distribution, please check [this page](create-your-own).
 {{% /callout %}}